Israel to offer 3rd COVID booster shot to older citizens

 The announcement by Naftali Bennett makes Israel the first country to offer a third dose of the Pfizer/BioNtech vaccine to its citizens on a wide scale.

+“I’m announcing this evening the beginning of the campaign to receive the booster vaccine, the third vaccine,” Bennett said in a nationally televised address.
+“Reality proves the vaccines are safe.
+Reality also proves the vaccines protects from severe morbidity and death.
+And like the flu vaccine that needs to be renewed from time to time, it is the same in this case.”

-The decision came at a time of rising infections and concerns that the vaccine’s efficacy dwindles over time.
+The decision comes at a time of rising infections and signs that the vaccine’s efficacy dwindles over time.

-Maccabi, one of Israel’s four publicly funded health maintenance organizations, said its members could already register and the vaccinations would start on Sunday.

-The announcement came shortly ahead of a nationally televised news conference by Prime Minister Naftali Bennett, who is expected to unveil a nationwide booster shot program.
+In a nationally televised address, Bennett said the country’s president, Isaac Herzog, would be the first to get the booster on Friday.
+It will be offered to the general public on Sunday.

+Bennett said his first call after the news conference would be to his mother to encourage her to get her booster shot.

-Neither the United State nor the European Union have officially recommended coronavirus booster shots.
+Neither the U.S. nor the EU have approved coronavirus booster shots.
 It’s not yet proven if a third dose helps and, if so, who needs one and when.
 The first large study of the strategy is beginning in thousands of patients in Norway.

+Previously, boosters were used in some countries with the Chinese and Russian vaccines.

 Early this year, Israel carried out one of the world’s most aggressive and successful vaccination campaigns.
 Over 57% of the country’s 9.3 million citizens have received two doses of the Pfizer/BioNTech vaccine, and over 80% of the population over 40 is vaccinated.